top of page

 Habitat: Nest and forage along waterways

 Description: Bright yellow bird with black eyes.
-Males have brown streaks on breast
+Males have brown streaks on their breast

 redwing.jpeg